Tunable THz-whistle built on two-dimensional Helmholtz resonator

 \section{Two-dimensional THz whistle}

-It appears that two-dimensional Helmholtz resonator is quite feasible, therefore its excitation would not be difficult.
-Recall that the action of the human whistle is governed by the jet instability under vortex formation.
-One may expect the same is possible for 2D electron gas.
+It appears that two-dimensional Helmholtz resonator is feasible, therefore its excitation would not be difficult.
+Recall that human whistle is governed by the jet instability under vortex formation.
+One may expect the same phenomena for 2D electron fluid.
+Therefore, we propose the turnable source of electromagnetic radiation called further THz whistle.
+The device is shown in Fig.\ref{Fig4}.
+It consists of a stripe mesa with input(output) smooth-edged orifices at the source(drain) terminal.
+The carrier flux between the source and drain is provided by current source.

-We propose a turnable source of electromagnetic radiation called further THz whistle.
-The device is shown in Fig.\ref{Fig2} and consists of a stripe mesa with input(output) smooth-edged orifices at the source(drain) terminal.
-In addition to scheme depicted in Fig.\ref{Fig1} the 2D electron flux between the source and he tdrain is provided by current supplier.
-Similar to human whistle\cite{Wilson1970} the electron flux becomes unstable under vortex formation at the source when its velocity exceeds a certain threshold.
-The cavity acts as Helmholtz resonator while the orifice at the drain terminal serves as output emitter of electromagnetic radiation.
-In acoustic experiments\cite{Wilson1970} the input(output) terminals were made identical.
-The output frequency was found to follow perfectly Eq.(\ref{2H_Helmholtz}).
+Similar to human whistle\cite{Wilson1970} the electron flux at the source terminal, if exceeds a certain threshold, may become unstable under vortex formation.
+The cavity acts as Helmholtz resonator while the orifice at the drain terminal serves as emitter of output electromagnetic radiation.
+Referring to acoustic experiments\cite{Wilson1970} the input(output) terminals could be manufactured identical while the output frequency follows exactly Eq.(\ref{2H_Helmholtz}).